Born-Decoder/MalNet/README.md

-# Image Classification with Transformer Models
+# MalNet Image Classification with Transformer Models

-This repository demonstrates how to use a Transformer model to perform image classification by leveraging patch-based image representation.
+This repository demonstrates how to use a Transformer model to perform image classification by leveraging patch-based image representation for MalNet.
 The dataset is split into multiple categories, and the model classifies images into one of the defined classes using a patch-based approach.

 ## Table of Contents